Neumi/open_echo/TUSS4470_shield_002/getting_started_TUSS4470_firmware.md

 ## Uploading the Firmware
 1. Open the Arduino IDE.
 2. Select your Arduino UNO board and the correct COM port.
+3. Set the configuration as described below.
 4. Load the firmware sketch [TUSS4470_arduino.ino](arduino/TUSS4470_arduino/TUSS4470_arduino.ino).
 5. Upload the sketch to the Arduino UNO.

 ## ⚙️ Configuration Parameters
-Below are the key parameters used to control the ultrasonic transducer behavior, echo processing, and filtering. `NUM_SAMPLES` must be kept in sync with the [Open Echo Interface](echo_interface.py).
-Due to RAM limitations on the Arduino UNO, it can't exceed ~1800 samples.
+Below are the key parameters used to control the ultrasonic transducer behavior, echo processing, filtering and outputs. `NUM_SAMPLES` must be kept in sync with the [Open Echo Interface](echo_interface.py).
+Due to RAM limitations on the Arduino UNO R3, it can't exceed ~1800 samples.
+The Arduino UNO R4 can reach ~12000 samples.

 ### 📊 Settings